|Golden Temple (Kashi Vishwanath) (Varanasi, India)www.tripadvisor.in|

 The tradition has it the Hindus believe in 4 goals that are part and parcel of mankind - pursuit of Artha - Wealth and Power; Kama - Cardinal pleasure; Dharma - Righteousness; Moksha - Eventual liberation of the Atma (soul) from the continuous cycle of lives (samsara) - birth and death, ever to live in eternal peace.
 In the above, the first two are transitory, not permanent.

 The Kasi Viswanatha temple was again destroyed in 1669 by Aurangzeb, the most treacherous Mogul ruler of Delhi (who killed his own brothers, imprisoned his sick father) and remnants of it can be seen behind the Gyanvapi mosque.
-During the reign of Mogul ruler Akbar, the present temple was built by Ahalya Bai of Indore in 1776 and is situated on the premises of Banaras Hindu University and managed by the Birlas.
+During the reign of Mogul ruler Akbar, The present temple was built by Ahalya Bai of Indore in 1776 and is situated on the premises of Banaras Hindu University and managed by the Birlas.
 The unique Sivalinga, 60 cm tall and 90 cm in circumference, is made of black stone and is housed in an altar made of silver.
-The unique features are gold plated sanctum, 15.5 metre high gold spire and gold dome.
+The unique feature is gold plated sanctum and 15.5 meter high gold spire and gold dome.
 There are three domes each made up of pure gold!!
 The temple (Shri Vishwanath Mandir) was finally completed in 1966

 According to the Hindu philosophy, the very name Kashi is synonymous with Moksha or salvation and, it is believed, taking a dip in the holy Ganges is said to cleanse the soul and absolve one of all his sins and it is a way to pay obeisance to Pithroos - forefathers.
 Tradition holds that a devotee must give up desires, and pursuit of cheap worldly pleasures after a pilgrimage to Kashi.